Pharmaceutical Collection

 • the major drug key changed from Medicode (allocated by Sector Services) to Pharmacode (pharmacy stock code) in 1998.

-Other small structural changes are made to the Pharmceutical Collection each year.
-For more information, refer to the Pharmhouse Data Dictionary.
+Other small structural changes are made to the Pharmaceutical Collection each year.

 All money values are assumed to be inclusive of GST, unless otherwise stated.